Shivansh2407/AWS-Machine-Learning-Foundations-Scholarship/README.md

 Feeling stuck amidst the course?
 Feel free to refer this repository or reach out to me on Slack!

-✨| Udacity SUSE Cloud Native Fundamentals Scholarship Program Nanodegree Program | Status
+✨| Udacity AWS Machine Learning Foundations Nanodegree Program | Status
 --- | ---| ---
 1 | Welcome to the AWS Machine Learning Foundations Course | &#9744;
 2 | Introduction to Machine Learning |  &#9744;